What is an excellent cure for toothache?

 Grinding or Clenching Teeth:

 A large majority of adults grind or clench their teeth periodically either during the day or at night when they are sleeping.
 Grinding and clenching teeth creates stress on the ligaments that surround the teeth as well as the nerve of the tooth.
 This can lead to a dull aching feeling.
 This may be a symptom that comes and goes depending on how often the patient is actively clenching or grinding the teeth.
-The best cure for toothache in this case is to visit with your dentist about wearing a custom night-guard to protect the teeth and prevent toothaches in the future.
+An excellent cure for toothache in this case is to visit with your dentist about wearing a custom night-guard to protect the teeth and prevent toothaches in the future.

-Best Cure for Toothache Until You Can See Your Toothache Dentist in Lincoln, NE
+Excellent Cure for Toothache Until You Can See Your Toothache Dentist in Lincoln, NE

 - Alternate doses of Tylenol and ibuprofen.
 This helps to minimize inflammation from any infection or nerve inflammation.